-While some of my experiences are hilarious and make for some epic tales of lunacy after the proverbial dust settles, (like that one time when a crazy lady in Greece randomly started spitting at me and calling me a bastard son of a bitch) other instances not so much.
+While some of my experiences in this Lisbon Portugal guide are hilarious and make for some epic tales of lunacy after the proverbial dust settles, (like that time when a crazy lady in Greece randomly started spitting at me) other instances not so much.

-They were downright annoying, rotten, and no good; something I NEVER want to go through again, like my horrendous flight experience with TAP Portugal when traveling to Lisbon.
+Yeah, they were downright annoying, rotten, and no good; something I NEVER want to go through again, like my horrendous flight experience with TAP Portugal.

 So as you probably gathered from this mildly ominous intro: